AugustoTM/GAandPIR/README.md

 # GAandPIR
-Graduation Assignment (GA) and Innovation and Research Project (PIR).
+Graduation Assignment (GA) from Instituto Tecnológico de Aeronáutica (ITA) and Innovation and Research Project (PIR) from Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-SUPAERO).

 The purpose of this project is to develop a mental workload classifier for real-time crew monitoring using machine learning algorithm.
 The programming language used was Python and Matlab.